trackit/aws-cost-report/README.md

 ## How to use the wizard

-In order to support getting data from multiple sources (accounts or regions), this tool provides a rudimentary interactive wizard : `wizard.sh`.
+In order to support getting data from multiple sources (accounts or regions), this tool provides a rudimentary interactive wizard : `run.sh`.
 When you run it, you should see the following:

 ```